DanaeMtz/STTevaluator/README.md

 In conclusion, Genesys is as good as nuance with numbers, except that nuance has parsing integrated.

-# Build Status

-This basically explains the current build status of the project.
-If there is a bug /error which needs addressing.
-This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.

-# Code Style
-This lets the users know that you have used a particular code style and helps them when contributing to your project so that the whole project code style stays the same.
-Some common code styles: standard, xo, etc.

-# Screenshots
-As the saying goes, a picture is equal to a thousand words.
-Most people will be interested if there is a visual representation of what the project is about.
-It helps them understand better.
-A visual representation can be snapshots of the project or a video of the functioning of the project.

 # Tech/Framework used
 This is used to help the reader understand which tech or frameworks have been used to do the project.
 It helps the reader understand which all tech stack he has to be familiar with to understand the whole project.